Skip to content

 Token usage

-Handling tool calls
+Handling tool calls (Tool calling)

-• id: A unique identifier used when submitting the function result later
+• id: a unique identifier used when submitting the function result later

-• function: Function object
+• function: the function object

-• name: The function name
+• name: the function name

 • arguments: JSON-encoded function arguments

-Example response with multiple tool calls:
+Example tool_calls containing multiple tool calls:

 json